carpentries/instructor-training/07-design.md

 subtitle: Lesson Design
 ---
 > ## Motivating Question
-> Lessons: How do we design effective lessons?
+> How do we design effective lessons?
 {: .objectives}

 > ## Lesson Design and Learning Objectives